 Drink 8-10 glasses of water daily.
 Add lemon for a detox boost with vitamin C.

-Moderate aerobic activity like walking or cycling for 30 minutes daily helps lower liver enzyme levels.
-Strength training improves metabolism but avoid intense workouts that strain muscles.
+Moderate aerobic activity, such as walking or cycling for 30 minutes daily, can help lower liver enzyme levels.
+Strength training improves metabolism, but avoid intense workouts that strain muscles.

 Ensure 7-9 hours of sleep per night to aid liver repair.